tanguy8001/continual-learning-via-model-merging/README.md

-#  Deep Fusion Through Wasserstein Barycenters in TLp Spaces
+#  Model Merging for Continual Learning

 We provide code for all the experiments presented in our paper.

 The organization of code is as follows :
-* Source code is present in `src/tlp_model_fusion` directory.
+* Source code is present in `src` directory.
-* Bash files required to run the experiments along with all the hyperparameters used are in the `bin` directory.
+* Bash files required to run some experiments along with all the hyperparameters used are in the `scripts` directory.

 ### Requirements